joaoasrosa/joaoasrosa.github.io/_services/2020-02-01-consultancy.md

 ### Consultancy done right

-We believe in a positive impact through intentional interventions.
-It is done with your staff so we can amplify the good ideas that already exist in your organisation.
-We work with our partners, where we can offer the best solution for you.
-We don't have an army of people to be with you are your organisation.
-And we don't believe in that consultancy model.
+I believe in a positive impact through intentional interventions.
+It is done with your staff so I can amplify the good ideas that already exist in your organisation.
+I work with my partners, where I can offer the best solution for you.
+I don't have an army of people to be with you at your organisation.
+And I don't believe in that consultancy model.